qurihara/CoinsForTwo/README.md

 TODOs:

-(1)Rich video recording functionalities for sharing your play with your friends.
+(1)More automated video recording functionalities for sharing your play with your friends.

-(2)Other donation options other than Wikipedia.
+(2)More donation options (currently Wikipedia is only available).

 (3)More preset maps.